Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 2. Treatment of Women in other religions and civilizations
 3. status of women in islam
 4. Spiritual Aspect
-5. Rights(Social,Economic,Political, Marital)
+5. Rights(Social,Economic,Political, Marital) ?
+Who was Rufaida al Aslamia ?
+6. Haq Mehr ?
+Umer reference ?
+7. How right of Khula(divorce) differs in islam and west ?
-6. Inheritance
+8. Inheritance
-7. Polygamy
+   1. Situation of inheritance before islam ?
+      1. Kubaisha complained what to prophet ?
+   2. Injustice regarding women inheritance in islam
+9. What is mohtashib ? reference to women in islam
+10. Polygamy ?
+(Quran Ayat)
-8. Misconception regarding women status in islam
+11. Misconception regarding women status in islam
+12. Why polyandry not allowed ?
-9. Women in contemporary world
+13. Women in contemporary world
-10. Veil Freedom and the law against hijab in islam
+14. Veil Freedom and the law against hijab in islam
+    1. Literal Meaning of Hijab ?
+    2. Meaning in islam
+    3. Purpose of Hijab (Hibjab experiment in new York)
+    4. Is hijab a social need or freedom violation ?
+Historical reference (Christian Nuns, Jewish women)
+    5. When was law passed ?
+What was argued against it ?
+    6. Why contemporary is reluctant to wear hijab ?
+15. Women after the Prophet ?
-11. Ahadiths & Ayats
+16. Ahadiths & Ayats